 You can take a boat up to the foot of Preikestolen from Stavanger, Forsand or Lauvvik.

 Go hiking in Norway and discover why the locals can’t get enough of nature.
 Our most scenic landscapes are definitely best enjoyed on foot.

 Experience a sublime encounter with nature.

 Imagine finding yourself looking over mountains, rockslides and polished cliffs – hundreds of metres above sea level.
-In Ryfylke, the nature itself is the main attraction.
+In Ryfylke, the nature is the main attraction.